-Unlimited medical benefits should you get sick or have an accident including 24-hour emergency medical assistance, ambulance fees and medical evacuations.
+Our UK policies offer unlimited medical benefits should you get sick or have an accident at your destination including 24-hour emergency medical assistance, ambulance fees and medical evacuations.

-Add cover for rental vehicle excess to make sure you don't get a nasty surprise if you have an accident on the UK roads.
+Our insurance policies allow you to add cover for rental vehicle excess to make sure you don't get a nasty surprise if you have an accident on the UK roads.

 Choose your level of cover for cancellation fees and lost deposits for pre-paid travel arrangements due to unforeseen circumstances.
+Whether your trip from the UK is disrupted by illness, injury, or unexpected events like airline strikes or severe weather, you’ll have protection.

-Cover for the replacement cost of your travel documents including passports, travel documents or travellers cheques lost or stolen from you during your Journey.
+Receive comprehensive cover for the replacement cost of your travel documents including passports, travel documents or travellers cheques lost or stolen from you during your Journey.

 Yes, of course.
 If you want to extend your policy while you’re in the UK, the easiest way to do this is via the Policy Manager.